 The U.S. is one of the most strictly regulated markets worldwide.
 This is good news – it means that U.S. traders can be confident that their investments are protected.
 If you’re trading forex in the U.S., always check that these bodies regulate your broker.

 Europe boasts an enormous forex trading market.
-There are many national regulatory bodies in the E.U. – for example, the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) in Germany regulates forex brokers in Germany and also every online broker in Germany.
+There are many national regulatory bodies in the E.U. – for example, the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) in Germany regulates forex brokers in Germany and also stock online brokers in Germany.

-Of these, CySEC is arguably the best-known.
+Of these, CySEC is arguably the best-known forex market regulator in EU.
 If a broker is regulated by one financial conduct authority in the E.U., it’s permitted to trade within all E.U. member states.
-The majority of forex brokers obtain their E.U. license through CySEC.
+The majority of forex brokers obtain their E.U. license through CySEC!

 The European Securities & Market Authority (ESMA) is responsible for E.U. regulations on brokers.
 In 2018, it updated the Markets in Instruments Financial Directive (MiFID II) to increase the transparency required of any platform operating in the E.U.
 Since then, Europe has become one of the best-regulated markets for forex trading worldwide.